-Are these critical points are stable (non-chaotic)?
-Meaning, if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.
+Stable: if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.

-Are these critical points are stable (non-chaotic)?
-Meaning, if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.
+Stable: if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.

 Attractor: A region in space that is invariant under the evolution of time and attracts most, if not all, nearby trajectories.

-Strange attractor: An attractor that displays chaotic behavior (that is, high sensitivity to initial conditions).
+Strange attractor: An attractor that displays chaotic behavior (i.e., high sensitivity to initial conditions).

-Are these critical points are stable (non-chaotic)?
-Meaning, if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.
+Stable: if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.

 Attractor: A region in space that is invariant under the evolution of time and attracts most, if not all, nearby trajectories.

-Strange attractor: An attractor that displays chaotic behavior (that is, high sensitivity to initial conditions).
+Strange attractor: An attractor that displays chaotic behavior (i.e., high sensitivity to initial conditions).

-We can explore this by calculating the Lyapunov exponent of the system at these critical points.
+We can explore this by calculating the Lyapunov exponents of the system at these critical points.

-Are these critical points are stable (non-chaotic)?
-Meaning, if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.
+Stable: if we start close, but not exactly on, the critical point, the solution will evolve toward the fixed point.

 Attractor: A region in space that is invariant under the evolution of time and attracts most, if not all, nearby trajectories.

-Strange attractor: An attractor that displays chaotic behavior (that is, high sensitivity to initial conditions).
+Strange attractor: An attractor that displays chaotic behavior (i.e., high sensitivity to initial conditions).

-We can explore this by calculating the Lyapunov exponent of the system at these critical points.
+We can explore this by calculating the Lyapunov exponents of the system at these critical points.

-The Lyapunov exponent is the eigenvalue of the Jacobian of the system.
+(The Lyapunov exponents are the eigenvalues of the Jacobian of the system.)